genesiscommunitysuccess/docs/docs/02_database/05_database-interface/01_entitydb.md

 ## Which version to use?

-The version to use depends on the context.
-It depends on whether you are writing code in kotlin or java, and also whether there is a need to write asynchronous (async) or synchronous (blocking) code.
+The version to use depends on:

+- whether you are writing code in Kotlin or Java
+- whether there is a need to write asynchronous (async) or synchronous (blocking) code

 |        | Asynchronous    | Blocking       |
 |--------|-----------------|----------------|
 | Kotlin | `AsyncEntityDb` | `SyncEntityDb` |
 | Java   | `RxEntityDb`    | `SyncEntityDb` |

-For more infomration on the differences between the APIs, see [Types of API](../../../database/types-of-api/types-of-API/).
+For more information on the differences between the APIs, see [Types of API](../../../database/types-of-api/types-of-API/).

 |                                                                                                        | [EntityDb](../../../database/database-interface/entity-db/)                                                     |
 |--------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------|